Out of State Certified Applicants

 - EOT eligible applicants are eligible for an $8000 Incentive Payment.
 Once hired, the officer will receive $4000 upon completion of the Field Training Program.
 The remaining $4000 will be paid after 4 years of continuous service (as a police officer) upon completion of the Field Training Program.

 - Out of State Certified Officers with training that is comparable to FDLE requirements are eligible to attend the ten (10) day course covering high liability areas.
 The department pays all costs to attend the EOT program.
 Benefits and salary are included while attending the EOT program.
-(Visit the FDLE website for additional information on the EOT program)
+(Click here for more information about the EOT program)

 - EOT eligible applicants will attend the St Petersburg College Equivalency of Training Academy.
 The academy is Monday-Friday, 8:00 am-5:00 pm.
-(For information on the academy click click here)
+(Click here for more information about the academy)

 Orientation Academy: 3-4 weeks (Cadet salary)